tonytw1/osm-jigsaw/README.md

 - Minimise preprocessing by using the existing OSM extract format as input (likely the compressed .pbf format)

-- Try not to use local knowledge. ie. The system should infer that England and Wales are inside the United Kingdom and that Yosemite National Park is in California from the shape of the data only.
+- Try not to use local knowledge. ie. The system should infer that England and Wales are inside the United Kingdom and that Yosemite National Park is in California from the shapes of these elements only.

 - Try to defer decisions.
 Avoid discarding information or baking decisions into the structure too early.
 Try to produce a structure which allows for the rendering to vary at runtime.